mikewschmidt/Per_Scholas_Capstone/README.md

 2. Created a database and tables

 3. Write ETL code:
-   Extract data from datafiles and API
+   - Extract data from datafiles and API
-   b.
    Write transformation code with PySpark
-   d.
-Updated the database tables to reflect the transformations
-   e.
-Load into database
+   Updated the database tables to reflect the transformations Load into database

 4. Create a "front-end" terminal menu
    a.
 Created the Queries for the front-end terminal app